auth0/docs/articles/compliance/features-aiding-compliance.md

 Using external providers means that your end users' credentials are **not** stored in Auth0 (or onsite).

 ::: note
-If you use LDAP connections, turn off caching to prevent end user credentials from being store in Auth0/onsite.
+If you use LDAP connections, turn off caching to prevent end user credentials from being stored in Auth0/onsite.
 :::

 ## Data Minimization